Texas Telephone Solicitation Bond

 The Texas Secretary of State’s Registration Unit requires those involved in the sale of merchandise or services through the use of phones and automatic telephoning systems to post $10,000 surety bonds.

-These bonds are subject to underwriting, so the price you’ll pay for your bond depends on a review of your personal credit report.
-Qualified applicants could pay as low as 1% of the bond amount, or just $100.
+These bonds are issued instantly for just $100.
+A 25% discount is available for subsequent years if multiple years of coverage are purchased.
 Bad credit?
 Don’t worry!
 Our experts can get you the bond you need quickly, easily and for the lowest rate possible.
 Request your free bond quote now!

-Call 1 (800) 308-4358 or submit an online bond request to connect with our team of bond experts.
-We can provide your free, no-obligation bond quote within 1 business day of submitting your application.
+Call 1 (800) 308-4358 or submit an online bond request to connect with our team of bond professionals.
+We can provide your free, no-obligation bond quote within one business day of submitting your application.

 Why do I need this bond?